MakinBacon writes on a variety of topics across the internet and loves finding new ways to celebrate and look at the world.

 In order to keep your face from smearing and looking shiny, set the white makeup with a loose powder.
-Special set powder is sold, though baby powder will still prevent your face from looking oily.
+You can buy special powder at a pharmacy or cosmetic store, but baby powder will still prevent your face from looking oily.

 Step 4: Paint or Color the Nose and Mandible

 Use black face paint or eyeliner to color in the nose and blend the mandible into the white.